pescCDS/cdsWebserver/README.md

 QA Environment
 -------------------------------

 The QA environment is configured in the docker-compose.yml file.
-You can build the required docker containers with

-> docker-compose -f docker-compose-qa.yml build
+This environment can be initialized with the following steps.

+Build the prerequisite maven packages

+> mvn -DskipTests -pl networkServer,directoryServer package docker:build

-You can run the QA environment using
+Build and run the docker containers for the QA environment

 > docker-compose -f docker-compose-qa.yml up